Fire Lookout Towers

 Ohio

-In Ohio, the State Forestry Bureau was established by the Ohio General Assembly in 1885.
-1 It appropriated $10,000 for the purchase of two forested areas in the southern reaches of the state: Waterloo State Forest in Athens County and Dean State Forest in Lawrence County.
+The Ohio General Assembly established the State Forestry Bureau in 1885.
+1 It appropriated $10,000 to purchase two forested areas in the state’s southern reaches: Waterloo State Forest in Athens County and Dean State Forest in Lawrence County.

 After logging and subsequent fires devastated hills near Portsmouth, the Forestry Bureau established Shawnee State Forest in 1922 and erected its first fire tower there on Copperhead Hill in 1924.
 1 Similarly, the Ohio Agricultural Experiment Station began acquiring land in Hocking County in 1924 with the intent to demonstrate the practical value of forestry.
 The lands at the time were in poor condition because of extensive logging, with the remaining forest stands in poor condition.

 A total of 39 fire towers were erected in the state.
-1 To supplement the fire towers, the Division of Forestry began using Civil Air Patrol aircraft for fire detection.
-1 In 1969, the last of the fire towers was contracted to be built, and three fire stations were completed.
+1 The Division of Forestry began using Civil Air Patrol aircraft for fire detection to supplement the fire towers.
+In 1969, the last of the fire towers was contracted to be built, and three fire stations were completed.
 Changes in land use and advances in air detection of forest fires resulted in the discontinuation of fire tower use, with the Green Ridge Tower in Pike State Forest the last to be manned.

 West Virginia

-The developnment of fire towers in West Virginia were the result of massive fires following the cutting of the original virgin forest.
-22 The first towers were erected by the state in 1916 and featured two floors: the first floor was the living quarters of the observer while the second floor served as an observation room.
+The development of fire towers in West Virginia was the result of massive fires following the cutting of the original virgin forest.
+22 The first towers were erected by the state in 1916 and featured two floors: the first floor was the living quarters of the observer, while the second floor served as an observation room.

 From its establishment in 1920 to the 1970s, the Monongahela National Forest, managed by the U.S. Forest Service, utilized a combination of fire lookout towers, fire patrol officers, and civilian cooperation to manage wildfires for five decades.
 14 There were two main types of fire towers: